 Our backpacking trip into the Arrigetch Peaks, in the heart of Alaska’s Brooks Range, will allow you the opportunity to explore the best of Gates of the Arctic National Park.
 From the lowland spruce country of the Alatna River Valley to the amazing tundra country below the spectacular Arrigetch spires, Gates of the Arctic is worthy of priority on every explorer’s bucket list!

 Today you are free to arrive in Fairbanks on your own.
 From the airport, grab the complimentary airport shuttle to Pike’s Waterfront Lodge, which is located near the airport on the banks of the Chena River.
-After checking into the lodge, you’ll meet our guides by late afternoon in the hotel lobby.
-Tonight we’ll do an orientation dinner at a local restaurant in Fairbanks and upon returning to the hotel, we’ll pore over maps and discuss the route.
+After checking into the lodge, you’ll meet your guide by late afternoon for orientation and gear check, followed by a group dinner featuring gourmet pizza and local craft brews.
+The orientation will include a discussion of the route, an introduction to our unique style of Alaska wilderness travel, a familiarization of the principles of Leave No Trace, and a conversation about traveling safely in bear country.

 After breakfast at the hotel, we’ll make our way back to the airport for our bush flight from Fairbanks to Bettles, the gateway community to Gates of the Arctic NP.
 Once in Bettles, we’ll transfer our gear to an awaiting float-plane for the 1-hour flight to Circle Lake – a small oxbow lake near the banks of the Alatna River.
 As we bid our pilot goodbye, thoughts will quickly turn to the expedition ahead.
 We’ll make camp near the lake, savor our first night in the wilderness, and prepare for our Alaska backpacking adventure into the Arrigetch Peaks.